tryAGI/LangChain/README.md

 Console.WriteLine($"Embeddings usage: {embeddings.Usage}");   // Print usage and price
 ```

+## Featured projects
+- [LangChainChat](https://github.com/TesAnti/LangChainChat) - Allows you to run a chat based on a Blazor project using LangChain.Serve and any of the supported local or paid models

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->